 - Syringe

-After glueing, allow 24 to 48 hours for the adhesive to dry and set.
+Allow 24 - 48 hours for the adhesive to dry and set.
 Refrain from touching the ballast during this time.
 Once completely dry, use a track rubber or track cleaning fluid such as Track Magic or a similar product, to clean the rail heads on the track.
 To remove any loose ballast, run a vacuum over the area.

-Tip: To catch any ballast chippings, cover the end of the vacuum nozzle with an old pair of tights.
-This traps & collects the loose chippings which can then be reused in other areas of the layout.
+Top tip!
+To catch any ballast chippings, cover the end of the vacuum nozzle with a sock (the thinner the material, the better).
+This traps and collects the loose chippings which can then be reused in other areas of the layout.
 If any patches of ballast are accidentally removed, simply apply a small amount of neat PVA glue and sprinkle the ballast chippings onto the glue.

-Newly glued ballast is seen here drying & setting.
+Newly glued ballast is seen here drying and setting.

 With the track now ballasted and cleaned, conduct a test running session with your trains.
 Check for any stray ballast chippings that may have been missed during the final clean up which could cause any issues or disruptions to the running of the trains.
-The next step in the process is to enhance the realism of the track and ballast by applying weathering.
-We will cover this topic in a future guide.
+The next step in the process is to enhance the realism of the track and ballast by applying weathering powders or paints, and you could even add small tufts of grass to look like it's growing through the track.
+As always, look at pictures of real railway tracks to inspire you and make it your own!

 Clear and instructive site.
 Am planning an n gauge model railway.
 Balast!
 What grade do you recommend?
 Layout size 3'x 6'?
 Any suggestions would be welcome.